RazzSunuwar/VanilaJS/README.md

 # VanilaJS
-This repository contains all the practice of the JavaScript.
+This repository contains all the practice files of the JavaScript.